 Our globalized society is good for many things and one of the most genuine parts of social media is its ability to connect us and help us realize that mental health issues affect us – all regardless of gender, income level, age or ethnicity.

-This mental health day is put on by the World Health Organization and this year they’re focusing their efforts on mental health in young people.
+World Mental Health Day is put on by the World Health Organization and this year they’re focusing their efforts on mental health in young people.
 While mental health in children and teens is a top concern for adults in British Columbia and beyond, it’s important for everyone to create a self-care process to ease stress and create a healthy outlet to release emotions so they’re not pent up and making us feel unwell.

+World Mental Health Day is a day to look inwards, and see how you’re feeling and if you need to take further steps to heal.
 While mental health issues like depression and anxiety won’t go away with self-care alone, it’s still beneficial to have a process, to boost low moods and help with feelings that bog us down and make us feel sad, anxious and alone.